 The purpose of accreditation is the assurance of the quality of higher education, as well as the effectiveness and transparency of the overall functioning of institutions of higher education.

-The HQA’s main mission is to provide regular quality accreditation for institutions of higher education both in respect of their internal quality assurance system and their study programmes taught in all three higher education cycles and offered by their academic units.
+The HAHE’s main mission is to provide regular quality accreditation for institutions of higher education both in respect of their internal quality assurance system and their study programmes taught in all three higher education cycles and offered by their academic units.

 General principles of accreditation